top of page

 Prayer for the Dead to be Recited by One Believer.
 The Prayer for the dead is published in Prayers and Meditations of Bahá'u'lláh, No. CLXVII.

-It is the only Bahá'í obligatory prayer which is to be recited in congregation; it is to be recited by one believer while
+It is the only Bahá'í obligatory prayer which is to be recited in congregation; it is to be recited by one believer while all present stand.
+There is no requirement to face the Qiblih when reciting this prayer.

 If the dead be a woman, let the reader say: This is Thy handmaiden and the daughter of Thy handmaiden, etc. Bahá'u'lláh, Prayers and Meditations, CLXVII.